 How many World Series championships have the Chicago White Sox won?

-Chicago has two professional MLB teams: the Cubs and the White Sox.
+Chicago has two MLB teams in the city: the Cubs and the White Sox.
 Both have loyal fan bases, but both have also endured lengthy World Series droughts over the course of the league’s history.
-But how many World Series titles have gone to the team that calls the South Side home?
+But how many World Series titles have gone to the White Sox?
 Here’s how many World Series championships the White Sox have won in the franchise’s history.

 Chicago White Sox World Series history